srinandinim/ghosts-in-the-maze/efficient-game/README.md

 ## Synopsis
 -- TBD --
-- can you make it so that a ghost can’t spawn at (0,0)
 - also when saving the results for the experiment for ghosts, maybe Dave it to the jsons periodically so that we don’t lose progress if the run ends
 - just add comments and see if we can checkpoint the json at each ghost so in case it terminates we can just restart at the last position in the json
 - implemenent videos for the success/failure for each one
 - update this document
-- DFS - build your own stack

 ## Class Structure
 ### Environment